 Cover for additional travel expenses if you cannot travel because of an injury or sickness (whilst overseas).

-Cover for additional travel expenses if your travelling companion, or a Relative of either of yours, dies unexpectedly, is disabled by an injury or requires hospitalisation.
+Cover for additional travel expenses if your travelling companion, or a relative of either of you is aged 84 or under and resides in Australia or New Zealand, dies unexpectedly, is disabled by an injury or requires hospitalisation.

-Cover for additional travel and accommodation expenses if your travelling companion cannot continue their Journey because of an injury or sickness.
+Cover for additional travel and accommodation expenses to remain with your travelling companion if he or she can't continue their journey because of an injury or sickness.

 Cover for the cost of airfares for you to resume your journey if you return home because of the unexpected death or hospitalisation of a relative of yours.